Chris2022/CPS-593-Project/README.md

 ![Fancy logo](./img/CPS%20593_%20Assignment%204.png#gh-light-mode-only)
 ### User Entity:
 The user entity is the entity that is used to create a new user.
 This entity has the following:
-- User ID
+- User ID (Primary Key to identify the user in the database)
-- User Name
+- User Name (Name the user will use to login)
-- User Email
-- User First Name
+- User First Name (First name of the user)
-- User Last Name
+- User Last Name (Last name of the user)
-- User Password
+- User Password (Password the user will use to login)

 ### Group Entity:
 The group entity is the entity that is used to create a new group.
 This entity has the following:
-- Group ID
+- Group ID (Primary Key to identify the group in the database)
-- Group Name
+- Group Name (Name the group will use to identify the group)
-- User ID
+- User ID (Foreign Key to identify the user that created the group)

 ### Task Entity:
 The task entity is the entity that is used to create a new task.
 This entity has the following:
-- Task ID
+- Task ID (Primary Key to identify the task in the database)
-- Task Name
+- Task Name (Name the task will use to identify the task)
-- Task Description
+- Task Description (Description of the task)
-- Group ID
+- Group ID  (Foreign Key to identify the group that the task belongs to)
-- User ID
+- User ID (Foreign Key to identify the user that created the task)

 ### Schedule Entity:
 The schedule entity is the entity that is used to create a new schedule.
 This entity has the following:
-- Schedule ID
+- Schedule ID (Primary Key to identify the schedule in the database)
-- Task ID
+- Task ID (Foreign Key to identify the task that the schedule belongs to)
-- Schedule Date
+- Schedule Date (Date the schedule is due)
-- Schedule Time
+- Schedule Time (Time the schedule is due)